 The breast rotation includes a high volume of screening and diagnostic mammography, breast ultrasound and breast MRI.
 Mammography is exclusively digital, and we perform tomosynthesis (including tomosynthesis-guided biopsies).
-Imaging guided procedures include stereotactic and ultrasound guided core biopsies, vacuum-assisted biopsies, fine needle aspirations, galactography, and pre-operative needle and seed localizations.
+Imaging guided procedures include stereotactic and ultrasound guided core biopsies, vacuum-assisted biopsies, fine needle aspirations, galactography, and pre-operative seed localizations.
 MRI-guided procedures include vacuum-assisted biopsies and pre-operative needle localizations.
 We maintain close ties with the medical biophysics department allowing many varied research opportunities to be available.

 The obstetric rotation is flexible in duration and can be up to 2 days/week, depending on the background of the candidate.
 This rotation takes place in a dedicated Obstetric Ultrasound department within Sunnybrook Hospital, which includes a multidisciplinary team and the opportunity to work closely with obstetricians.
 During this rotation the fellows will be exposed to both routine screening obstetrical ultrasound (including first trimester nuchal translucency screen, anatomic studies, and third trimester biophysical profile studies) as well as a high-risk referral population.
 Depending on the interest of the fellow, there is the opportunity to become involved with fetal MRI and neonatal imaging.